 - Enzyme May Prevent Alcoholism By Causing Sleepiness

-- Chemistry of Disappearing Alcohol: Your Body A Culprit or A Victim?
+- Chemistry of Disappearing Alcohol: Your Body the Culprit or the Victim?

 - Alda-1 Repairs Defective Alcohol Metabolism Enzyme